 - A mobile phone: if you have provided us with your mobile phone number then please bring it with you as we do sometimes need to make last minute changes to interview times if people are held up in traffic, etc. But please remember it must be switched off during any interviews, interview prep or tests.

 - Your interview invitation: you will need this so that you know where you are going and when.
 For all appointments at Peterhouse, the JCR will act as the waiting area, with tea and coffee and a reception desk run by current students - we call these students 'shepherds' because they deliver you to your destinations and look after you while you're here.
 If you have an appointment at another College or at a Faculty/Department then please make sure you know how to get there, and allow yourself plenty of time to find their Porters’ Lodge/Reception.
+Our students helpers and staff will be happy to help point you in the right direction or arrange taxis etc.

 - A pen: the shepherds will have some spare for those with interview prep/sitting tests but it helps if you can bring your own.